Advertising Effectiveness Measurement

 On the other end of the spectrum from local creative testing is global.
 Up until now, global testing had to be handled on a custom basis in pretests and post-market tests.
 Several of the largest research firms have these capabilities across many countries.

 There has been no syndicated creative testing process providing the in-market point of view across the globe until 2017, when methods used in the US successfully by ABX have been exported to 14 countries.
-As norms build up across countries by Category and Media Type, advertisers will have international advertising effectiveness data never before seen.
-Countries to date include: Brazil, Canada, China, Denmark, France, Germany, India, Italy, Japan, Mexico, Russia, Spain, the United Kingdom and the U.S.
+Norms are available within and across countries by Category and Media Type.
+Advertisers will have international advertising effectiveness data never before seen.
+Countries to date include: Brazil, Canada, China, Australia, France, Germany, India, Italy, Japan, Mexico, Russia, Spain, the United Kingdom and the U.S.

-The Association of National Advertisers (ANA) and the Alliance for Family Entertainment (AFE) has created the #SeeHer program with a goal of improving the portrayal of women and girls in advertising by 20% by 2020.
+The Association of National Advertisers (ANA) has created the #SeeHer program with a goal of improving the portrayal of women and girls in advertising by 20% by 2020.
 Major advertisers including ad giants like P&G and Unilever are working to improve the way they portray women and girls in advertising and to associate their brands with programming that positively portrays females.

 This is not only the right thing to do socially, but data from Advertising Benchmark Index shows that as gender portrayal improves, ads become more effective and both short- and long-term purchase intent improves significantly.
 Work is now being done with Multicultural groups to make sure people of all ethnicities are respectfully represented.

-For more information on this critical area in advertising, please see our Gender Equality in Advertising resources page.
+For more information on this critical area in advertising click HERE.